etz69/irhelper/README.md

 ```

-Note: if the matplotlib is not working disable in the settings.py file
+Note1: If the matplotlib is not working disable in the settings.py file
+Note2: Disable your AV for the directory "irhelper/dump"